hcruz97/HoneypotScripts/README.md

 #### VM 2: **The Honeypot Server (The Trap)**
 - Machine Type: e2-small
 - Boot Disk Size: 10 GB

-## Phase 1: Network Security (Firewall Rules)

-### Cloud set up
-- Create Google cloud account
-- Add payment information (make sure not to fully activate if you wish to remain in a free trial)
-- Once in the welcome screen use search tool at the top to lookup "Compute Engine API" and enable it

 **Important: Complete this step before running scripts to avoid losing access.**